 How to Use Diatomaceous Earth in Your Garden

-If you’ve been using insecticides in your garden to get rid of those pesky bugs, it’s time that you turn to something that’s natural and safer to use.
-Diatomaceous Earth is the solution.
-It has many valuable uses that you’ll find interesting and helpful, especially when pertaining to gardening.
-DE will help you keep all types of bugs and rodents from enjoying what you’ve worked so hard all summer long to grow and eventually harvest.
-It works to kill insects or deter them to go elsewhere.
+DE will help you keep all types of bugs, rodents, and other garden pests from enjoying what you’ve worked so hard all summer long to grow and eventually harvest from your vegetable garden.
+It works to kill insects or deter them from going elsewhere.
 Here is more on how to use diatomaceous earth properly, and also the many ways that it can assist you in the garden.

 Will Diatomaceous Earth Hurt My Plants?